Studieplan - Master in Climate Change Management, Sogndal

 Content / structure

-The master programme is comprised of 9 courses each worth 10 credits and a master's thesis worth 30 credits.
-In semesters one and two (courses 1, 3, 5, 6) the students gain knowledge about natural and human induced climate change, climate politics nationally and internationally, and how the climate works as an important driver in natural processes.
-This knowledge is used as a basis for courses in semesters two and three where students gain the competence to drive multidisciplinary teamwork and develop strategies and measures to restructure energy production and consumption systems in a more environmentally friendly direction (course 4).
-In courses 7 and 8, the students obtain knowledge about how society can implement measures to reduce emissions of greenhouse gases and adapt society to climate change.
-Written and oral presentations, as methods for practice, are a central component of the combined learning objectives for the program.
-Scientific methods and writing are introduced and developed (courses 2 and 9) as a basis for the final independent research project (master's thesis), guided either towards research or applied management, where the students must demonstrate that they have achieved the defined learning outcomes for the master program.
+The master program is comprised of 9 courses each worth 10 credits and a master's thesis worth 30 credits.
+In semesters one and two (courses 1, 3, 5, 6) the student gains knowledge about natural and human induced climate change, climate politics nationally and internationally, and how climate works as an important driver in natural processes.
+This knowledge is used as a basis for courses in semesters two and three, where student gains competence to drive multidisciplinary teamwork and develop strategies and measures to restructure energy production and consumption systems in a more environmentally friendly direction (course 4).
+In courses 7 and 8, the student obtains knowledge about how we need to act to adapt to climate change and improve climate transformation.
+Written and oral presentations, as methods for practice, are central components of the combined learning objectives for the program.
+Scientific methods and writing are introduced and developed (courses 2 and 9) as a basis for the final independent research project (master's thesis), focusing on either research or applied management, where the student demonstrates that (s)he has achieved the defined learning outcomes for the master program.

 Teaching and learning methods

-The programme utilizes varied teaching and learning methods.
-Emphasis is placed upon the development of capabilities through case-based project assignments, where students work with problem solving in multidisciplinary teams.
+The program utilizes varied teaching and learning methods.
+Emphasis is placed upon the development of capabilities through case-based project assignments, where the student works with problem solving in multidisciplinary teams.
 Further emphasis is placed up the ability to communicate results, both written and orally.
-In several courses, the students gain experience in searching for, evaluating, and presenting the contents of relevant scientific articles.
-The teaching combines lectures, excursions and fieldwork, case studies, and other multidisciplinary work in groups, with results presented in seminar fashion (oral discussion and written feedback analysis).
-In addition to the planned group work, students will be able to choose their individual specialization through different types of independent work assignments.
+In several courses, the student gains experience in searching for, evaluating, and presenting the contents of relevant scientific articles.
+The teaching combines lectures, excursions and fieldwork, exercises, case studies, and other multidisciplinary work in groups, with results presented in seminar fashion (oral discussion and written feedback analysis).
+In addition to the planned group work, the student will be able to choose their individual specialization through different types of independent work assignments.
 The teachers' roles consist of lecturing, correcting and providing feedback on written assignments, supervising group work, facilitating seminars and leading discussions.
 In each course, students complete one or more work requirements, which are tailored to the final evaluation and learning outcomes of that course.
-The master's thesis will be conducted individually or in two-student groups, under supervision by at least one department staff member.
-As preparation for the thesis, the students develop their capabilities in acquiring, analysing and interpreting empirical data.
-Before thesis work commences, the students will strengthen their capabilities by searching for and acquiring scientific knowledge relevant for their thesis, and conveying state-of-the-art scientific knowledge in a written essay connected to their research question.
-Thus, the students will be theoretically informed and in a good position, within their chosen field of study, to complete the master's thesis in the final semester.
+The master's thesis will be conducted individually or in groups of two, under supervision by at least one department staff member.
+As preparation for the thesis, the student develops his/her capabilities in acquiring, analyzing and interpreting empirical data.
+Before thesis work commences, the student will strengthen his/her capabilities by searching for and acquiring scientific knowledge relevant for his/her thesis, and conveying state-of-the-art scientific knowledge in a written essay connected to their research question.
+Thus, the student will be theoretically informed and in a good position, within his/her chosen field of study, to complete the master's thesis in the final semester.

 See course descriptions

-In semester 2, students can choose to study abroad or in Svalbard, and focus on a subject area with relevance for the master programme.
-In the final semester, the students can choose to write their thesis at a university abroad at one of the institutions where the University College is a partner in ongoing research projects.
+In semester 2, the student can choose to study abroad or in Svalbard, and focus on a subject area with relevance for the master program.
+In the final semester, the student can choose to write his/her thesis at a university abroad at one of the institutions where the Western Norway University of Applied Sciences is a partner in ongoing research projects.
 The students should have an internal supervisor from Western Norway University of Applied Sciences and one external supervisor from the collaborating institution abroad.